Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 An information-finding move:

 *Obviously you checked out the haunting’s background before the job.
-Roll me +Weird, to see what you’ve found out, or worked out.
+Roll me [[+Weird]], to see what you’ve found out, or worked out.
 On a 10+ ask me two of these, on a 7-9 ask me one.
 On a miss, you can ask me one anyhow but you had to do something dangerous to find out.
 I’ll let you know what that was.
 The questions you can ask:*

 - *What’s the buzz on the cryptozoology and ghost hunter message boards and mailing lists?*
 - *I found some writing in blood on a mirror.
 What did it say?*